Anonymous4045/Anonymous4045/README.md

 I'm interested in setting up a home server, whicn I can use to run a website or a discord bot.

 ### Want to contact me?
-Send me an email at Unanimous4045@proton.me.
-I will get back to you when I can.
+Send me an [email](Unanimous4045@proton.me) and I will get back to you as soon as I can.